-Last week I posted on my admitted agnosticism as to sales processes.
-Process becomes a problem when it turns in to right and wrong.
-What happens when we start to divide activities in to right and wrong,is that we cut ourselves off from possibilities.
+Last week I posted on my admitted agnosticism to sales processes.
+Process becomes a problem when it turns into right and wrong.
+When we start to divide activities into right and wrong, we cut ourselves off from possibilities.
 Or worse still, we believe there are no possibilities to explore or discover.
 Great discoveries occur when someone goes off the map.

-What if, instead of looking at sales as a linear process, we looked at is an option-rich, creative endeavor with many paths that might, if successfully pursued, lead us to the outcome we desire?
+What if, instead of looking at sales as a linear process, we looked at it as an option-rich, creative endeavor with many paths that might, if successfully pursued, lead us to the outcome we desire?

 Will you need to upgrade your skill sets as a sales professional to pull this off?
 You bet you will.

 Please share your comments by posting below.
 Per The Sales Blog’s Comments Policy, please make them brief, civil and relevant to this post.